Gourav-334/maltose/docs/algo/as/lexer/x86/token_recog.md

 1. Simply go through all the conditional statements.
-2. For a matching condition, certain details need to be pushed to stack.
+2. For a matching condition, certain details need to be pushed into the record.